devanshu0987/router/README.md

 ## How would the service behave if downstream instance goes down/slows down.
 - Every request we send to the failed downstream service will fail.
 - On the service end, we will update the metrics and increment error counts.
-- On subsequent calls, the metrics will keep on accumulating and it will cross the threshold set.
+- On subsequent calls, the metrics will keep on accumulating.
+It will cross the threshold set.
 - On the next call, the Supplier will filter out the service instance because the function `isCircuitClosed` will return false.
 - In this way, the instance will not get selected for the next `N` seconds.
 - Overtime, the Sliding window metrics will reduce as the time passes and once again we will select the instance.
 - If the request passes, we update the metrics accordingly and the processing will continue.

+## Folder Structure
+- `algorithm` : Stores Routing algorithms implementation.
+- `config` : Config classes.
+- `controller`
+- `service` : Stores domain logic in terms of Routing, Metrics accumulation and Error Handling.
+- `serviceInstanceListSupplier` : Stores supplier list implementations.
+- `statistics` : Classes used by Metric service.

+## Entry Point
+- `controller` folder.

 ## Interactions
 [Image](Interactions.png)